The mission is simple...

 Now we know what works, we go nuts!

-He also wanted to double his income in 12 months
+She also wanted to double her income in 12 months

-I’M TELLING YOU HIS STORY BECAUSE I THINK YOU CAN RELATE.
+I’M TELLING YOU HER STORY BECAUSE I THINK YOU CAN RELATE.

-Jamie was actually in a similar boat to you.
-Personally, I think you’re much further along than he was at the time but you have a similar goal in terms of revenues.
+Jamie-Lynn was actually in a similar boat to you.
+Personally, I think you’re much further along than she was at the time but you have a similar goal in terms of revenues.

-Jamie runs a web design business and was stuck at 30 clients.
+Jamie-Lynn runs a web design business and was stuck at 30 clients.
 Some would leave, new ones would come but always hovering around 30.
-We helped him put some systems in place so when he took on more he wasn’t going to need a delivery truck of Red Bull to get through it.
+We helped her put some systems in place so when she took on more she wasn’t going to need a delivery truck of Red Bull to get through it.

-His goal was fairly similar to yours actually.
-He wanted to be doing £200,000 in revenue within 12 months and I’m proud to tell you we hit that figure within 8 months of him starting with us.
+She wanted to be doing £200,000 in revenue within 12 months and I’m proud to tell you we hit that figure within 8 months of her starting with us.

-Jamie’s still a client and we’ve set new goals for the next 12 months which are going well.
-I asked Jamie specifically to write a few words to you so you can hear from him.
+Jamie-Lynn’s still a client and we’ve set new goals for the next 12 months which are going well.
+I asked her to write a few words on the experience below.

 We're a little different from the others